andfanilo/hdp-tutorial/docs/td1.md

 - You can access the `hdfs` command from the terminal.
 This should output the help from the command line.
 - Display the version of HDFS with `hdfs version`.

+??? note "Output"
+    ```
+    ssh -p 2222 root@localhost
+    Could not create directory '/home/.../.ssh'.
+    The authenticity of host '[localhost]:2222 ([127.0.0.1]:2222)' can't be established.
+    Are you sure you want to continue connecting (yes/no)? yes
+    Failed to add the host to the list of known hosts (/home/.../.ssh/known_hosts).
+    root@localhost's password:
+    Last login: Sun Nov 29 13:19:19 2020 from 10.0.2.2
+    [root@sandbox ~]# hdfs
+    Usage: hdfs [--config confdir] [--loglevel loglevel] COMMAND
+        where COMMAND is one of:
+    dfs                  run a filesystem command on the file systems supported in Hadoop.
+    classpath            prints the classpath
+    namenode -format     format the DFS filesystem
+    secondarynamenode    run the DFS secondary namenode
+    namenode             run the DFS namenode
+    journalnode          run the DFS journalnode
+    zkfc                 run the ZK Failover Controller daemon
+    datanode             run a DFS datanode
+    dfsadmin             run a DFS admin client
+    envvars              display computed Hadoop environment variables
+    haadmin              run a DFS HA admin client
+    fsck                 run a DFS filesystem checking utility
+    balancer             run a cluster balancing utility
+    jmxget               get JMX exported values from NameNode or DataNode.
+    mover                run a utility to move block replicas across
+                        storage types
+    oiv                  apply the offline fsimage viewer to an fsimage
+    oiv_legacy           apply the offline fsimage viewer to an legacy fsimage
+    oev                  apply the offline edits viewer to an edits file
+    fetchdt              fetch a delegation token from the NameNode
+    getconf              get config values from configuration
+    groups               get the groups which users belong to
+    snapshotDiff         diff two snapshots of a directory or diff the
+                        current directory contents with a snapshot
+    lsSnapshottableDir   list all snapshottable dirs owned by the current user
+                                                    Use -help to see options
+    portmap              run a portmap service
+    nfs3                 run an NFS version 3 gateway
+    cacheadmin           configure the HDFS cache
+    crypto               configure HDFS encryption zones
+    storagepolicies      list/get/set block storage policies
+    version              print the version

+    Most commands print help when invoked w/o parameters.
+    [root@sandbox ~]# hdfs version
+    Hadoop 2.7.3.2.5.0.0-1245
+    Subversion git@github.com:hortonworks/hadoop.git -r cb6e514b14fb60e9995e5ad9543315cd404b4e59
+    Compiled by jenkins on 2016-08-26T00:55Z
+    Compiled with protoc 2.5.0
+    From source with checksum eba8ae32a1d8bb736a829d9dc18dddc2
+    This command was run using /usr/hdp/2.5.0.0-1245/hadoop/hadoop-common-2.7.3.2.5.0.0-1245.jar
+    ```

 !!! tip
     The `hdfs dfs` command gives you access to all commands to interact with files in HDFS.
 Then `hdfs dfs <command> -h` gives you the command manual.